 - Vanilla extract: Use pure vanilla for the best flavor.

-- Baking soda: Helps the cookies rise in the oven.
+- Baking soda: Gives the cookies a little lift.

 - Chocolate chips: I’ve found that only 1/2 cup of chocolate chips is really all you need here, but feel free to add a bit more if you like.